 Jeep Wrangler Steering Wheel Wont Lock

-So you’ve removed the key, however your Wrangler steering wheel no longer locks up.
+So you’ve removed the key, however, your Wrangler steering wheel no longer locks up.
 The Wranglers are equipped with a passive steering wheel locking mechanism.
 It is an anti-theft device that is designed to stop the steering wheel from turning without the key inserted.
-So, if for example, you did not lock your steering and a car thief attempts to steel your vehicle and turns the steering wheel a half-turn in any direction, without the key
+So, if for example, you did not lock your steering and a car thief attempts to steal your vehicle and turns the steering wheel a half-turn in any direction, without the key

 in the ignition, the steering wheel will lock.

 Let’s quickly look at the correct locking and unlocking procedure.

 If you want to manually lock the steering wheel, follow the below steps.